Audi | BMW | Ford | Mercedes-Benz | Opel | Porsche | Volkswagen

 MERCEDES-BENZ (Daimler AG)

 When Karl Benz (1844-1929) invented the gasoline-powered automobile in 1885 (the Benz Patent-Motorwagen, 1886), he could not have imagined how much his “horseless carriage” would change the world.
 Benz had founded Benz & Cie.
 Rheinische Gasmotorenfabrik in 1883.
 That same year, independently of Benz, Gottlieb Daimler (1834-1900) patented his gasoline motor with “sparkplug ignition” and an engine-speed regulator system.
 The two Daimler patents were the basis for the world’s first fast-running internal combustion engine.
-The two inventors would later join forces to create the automaker Daimler-Benz AG.
+Although the two inventors never met in person, their firms would later join forces to create the automaker Daimler-Benz AG (now Daimler AG).

 Today Mercedes-Benz is a global automobile manufacturer and a division of the German company Daimler AG.
 The Mercedes brand is known for luxury vehicles, buses, coaches, and trucks.
 The headquarters of Mercedes-Benz are in Stuttgart, the capital of Baden-Württemberg.